XorTroll/Goldleaf/README.md

   - Create and save bookmarks

-  > Note: the web browser is only guaranteed to work properly when launched as application.
+  > Note: the web browser is only usable when launched as application (due to system memory limitations).

-- **Account manager**: select a user (or just use the pre-selected one if present) and manage it:
+- **Account manager**: select a user (or just use the pre-selected one if present), and:

   - Change nickname